EdwardTheLegend/Google-analytics-and-search-console/README.md

 https://console.developers.google.com/start/api?id=webmasters&credential=client_key

+If promoted for agreement then:

 Click I agree
 Choose country
 Say yes or no to emails
 Click "Agree and continue"

+Otherwise just click continue

 **Wait patiently** until it says "The API is enabled".